dan-fritchman/Thesis/content.md

 The `name` string sets the instance name.
 This is a per-instance unique identifier, directly analogous to those in Verilog, SPICE, Virtuoso, and most other hardware description formats.
 It must be of nonzero length, and for successful Python import it must be a valid Python-language identifier.

 The `of` string determines the type of device.
-In Python, the `of` field is executed as code.
+This is essentially the sole parameter for each `Element`.
+It is of type `string`, or more specifically "python code".
+The `of` field is executed directly in when the schematic is interpreted as an Hdl21 generator.
 It will often contain parameter values and expressions thereof.

 Examples of valid `of`-strings for the NMOS symbol: